seanredmond/heniautos/guide/calendar-equations.md

 These are just misleading about the lengths of months and prytanies.

 The Athenian calendar is a fascinating and frustrating puzzle.
 The clues provided by these calendar equations are open to multiple interpretations and, while the efforts of epigraphers in the last hundred years have done much to clarify the data, their disagreements were many and interpretations changed a great deal as more information became available.
-In the end, this may have left more smoke than fire for any who comes to this topic now.
+In the end, this may have left more smoke than fire for any who come to this topic now.
 I ony hope that Heniautos makes it easier for anytone to explore the evidence, to examine it in different ways, and come up with new and better conclusions.

 [Top: Intro](README.md) | [Previous: `heniautos` Command](heniautos-command.md) | [Next: `calendar-equations` Command](calendar-equations-command.md)